LaGen: Towards Autoregressive LiDAR Scene Generation: Method

-\paragraph{Ego States.} We encode the ego-vehicle state \( E_{\text{ego}} \) along with the transformation matrix \( E_{\text{trans}} \) from the ego-vehicle to the global coordinate system to obtain features at multiple level, which are then injected into the UNet.
+\textbf{Ego States.} We first encode the ego vehicle state \( E_{\text{ego}} \) and \( E_{\text{trans}} \) into compact vector representations.
+These representations are then embedded via a timestep embedding module to capture both temporal and geometric transition information.
+After a nonlinear projection, the resulting embedding is converted into a single conditional token, which is injected into each level of the U-Net via a cross-attention mechanism.

-By leveraging multiple control conditions to guide the denoising process, the latent diffusion model can generate high-fidelity samples, thereby ensuring robust performance in autoregressive LiDAR data generation scenarios.

-\subsubsection{Scene Decoupling Estimation}
+\subsubsection{3.3.2.
+Scene Decoupling Estimation}

-Having established the basic framework for LiDAR data generation conditioned on multiple control conditions, we further design a Scene Decoupling Estimation (SDE) module to improve the quality of generated details (see Figure ~\ref{sde_model}).
-This module decouples the previous frame's LiDAR scene into foreground (such as vehicles and pedestrians) and background parts.
-It then provides a coarse estimation of the foreground and background in the current frame based on the ego-vehicle’s transformation matrix between adjacent frames.
+\mbox{}\\ Having established the basic framework for LiDAR data generation conditioned on multiple control conditions, we further design a Scene Decoupling Estimation (SDE) module to improve the quality of generated details (see Figure~\ref{sde_model}).
 The design is described in detail below.

 For the previous frame LiDAR point cloud \( P^{s-1} \in \mathbb{R}^{N^{s-1} \times 4} \), we decouple it into foreground and background components based on its associated bounding box information \( B^{s-1} \).
 The foreground point cloud \( P^{s-1}_{\text{obj}} \) consists of all points in \( P^{s-1} \) that fall within any of the bounding boxes: